zeebote/Django-Gunicorn-Nginx-Postgres-on-Kubernetes/README.md

     <p>No polls are available.</p>
    ```
-   Since we don't have any vote record yet, it should show "No polls are avaiable" and Django app is working ok on Kubernetes.
+   Since we don't have any vote record yet, it should show "No polls are avaiable" as it suppose to.
+Your Django app is running ok on Kubernetes.